KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 - The soul begins to **remember its place**
   within the **Tree of Emanation**.
 - **Dissonance becomes unbearable** —
-  and synthesis is not just desired,
+  and harmonic integration is not just desired,
   but **actively sought**.
 - **Ethical action** arises,
   not from imposed doctrine,